-Stories of Strength, In Order
+Stories of Strength, in Order

 Publisher: Mikawa-ya Tetsugorô